-The success and impact of activities to date can be measured in several different ways.
-Internally, there is increased staff awareness of the public information function as evidenced by increased involvement in the monthly newsletter, in the Speaker's Bureau, and in appreciation for the multiple approaches to staff recognition.
-Externally, there is positive feedback from the elected officials and business community about the way that the agency is assertively telling its story in the community, the receipt of state and national awards for several different public education campaigns (see Attachment 1 for "Kids Like Maria"), the increased staff use of the PIO for developing brochures and related publications, and the increased interest by other county departments for securing the expertise of the PIO.
+The success and impact of activities to date can be measured in the following ways:

+- Internally, there is increased staff awareness of the public information function as evidenced by increased involvement in the monthly newsletter, in the Speaker's Bureau, and in appreciation for the multiple approaches to staff recognition. - Externally, there is positive feedback from the elected officials and business community about the way that the agency is assertively telling its story in the community, the receipt of state and national awards for several different public education campaigns, the increased staff use of the PIO for developing brochures and related publications, and the increased interest by other county departments in securing the expertise of the PIO.